cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 }
 ```

-This methods returns an `uint64` which serves as state-breaking versioning of the module.
+This methods returns an `uint64` which serves as state-breaking version of the module.
 It MUST be incremented on each consensus-breaking change introduced by the module.
 To avoid potential errors with default values, the initial version of a module MUST be set to 1.
 In the SDK, version 1 corresponds to the modules in the v0.41 series.

 ### Module-Specific Migration Scripts